mmktomato/letter-icon-generator/README.md

 ### Note

-Generating PNG images may take a lot of time fot the firts time.
+Generating PNG images may take a lot of time fot the first time.

 ## Development